Ariki/guessproj/README.rst

 guessproj:  Guessing parameters of cartographic projection
 ==========================================================

-``guessproj.py`` is a Python script that finds out unknown parameters of cartographic projection or coordinate system from coordinates of identical points in some known coordinate system and in unknown one.
+``guessproj.py`` is a Python script that calculates unknown parameters of cartographic projection or coordinate system from coordinates of identical points in some known coordinate system and in unknown one.
 You should know projection type, though.
 The script can also determine parameters of transformation between two datums.

 The script uses ``pyproj`` and ``scipy`` to do its work.
 The method of least squares is used, so the more points you have, the better accuracy will be achieved.

 Supported Python versions
 -------------------------